An Unrivalled Road Network

 Take to New Jersey’s rails or buses, and they’ll get you where you want to go!
 Our commuter rail and bus networks connect passengers to their jobs, business and employment opportunities, public and private schools, higher education institutions, and recreation of all sorts throughout the region.

-On an average weekday, 130,000 commuters also travel to New York City, Jersey City, Hoboken and other New Jersey cities via our PATH rail system.
+On an average weekday, more than 150,000 commuters also travel to New York City, Jersey City, Hoboken and other New Jersey cities via our PATH rail system.
 PATH train travelers also have access to the Amtrak Acela – a high-speed train that runs along Amtrak’s Northeast Corridor – connecting the State to New York, Washington, D.C., and Boston.

 If you want access to major U.S. cities and markets in the Northeast, New Jersey’s rail and bus system will take you there.